Zheondre/Spread/README.md

 # Final Project Goals
 *3d if possible if not then 2d bird's eye view

+Game Gui/Layout:
+Where the user should hit on the screen to attack, drop a bomb, run etc

 Implement Civilian Functionality:
 * Walk randomly, react to being attack.
 * Run to the closet health pack, emt, hazmat or hospital to get healed if infected